leonardo-simeone/online-gaming-club/README.md

 ![CSS Validator](documentation/jigsaw-css-checker-pass.jpg)

-* I used the lighthouse tool in devtools on each page for mobile and desktop to test color contrast and accessibility and they were marked 100%, except for the thanks page, which was marked 90%.
+* I used the lighthouse tool in devtools on each page for mobile and desktop to test color contrast and accessibility and they were marked 100%.

  #### Mobile: